 Accountability plays a vital role in Harriniva’s operations: the company’s objectives include the protection of the wilderness, local operations, and the development of traditions and well-being.
 In terms of sustainability, the tourism company has, for example, progressed to the geothermal heating of its facilities, the minimisation of waste and disposable dishware, and it has started a tree-planting campaign.

 In October, Torassieppi’s destination was issued the international Green Key certificate for environmental friendliness, and the next objective is to obtain the certificate for all of Harriniva’s locations.
 Progress will be made in the process when the changes in the current year have been overcome.

-– Last year, we decreased Torassieppi’s carbon footprint, and it now corresponds to a household of four people, which is a minimal result.
+– In 2019, we decreased Torassieppi’s carbon footprint, and it now corresponds to a household of four people, which is a minimal result.
 When Torassieppi’s adjoining land areas are included, the carbon footprint has been compensated at a 12-fold level.